 Here’s what I always recommend: try not to drink in front of your loved one.

-You’re not going to be able to avoid social situations where people don’t drink.
-Yes, your loved one needs to learn how to handle it, but I would personally, as his wife, support him when you’re at home or out by ordering a coke, tea or water.
+You’re not going to be able to always avoid social situations where people drink.
+Yes, your loved one needs to learn how to handle it, but I would, personally, as their partner, support them when you’re at home or out by ordering a Coke, tea or water.